Free REST API for

 • Description

-Removes an object permanently by specifying its unique ID.
+Removes an object permanently from the authenticated user’s collection using its unique ID.

 Parameters

-id (string) (required) - The unique ID of the object to remove from the collection.
+The unique ID of the object to remove from the collection.
+This value is provided as a path parameter, replacing {id} in the endpoint URL.

 Request url example